 Now that you are at Etherdelta with ETH in your wallet, you need to deposit some ETH in your Etherdelta smart contract in order to start buying a coin.

 In order to start buying the token of your choice, you need to click on the “Deposit” column and enter the amount of ETH that you want to deposit into the smart contract.

 In this example, I’m transferring 0.3 ETH from my wallet (yellow box) to the smart contract (red box).
 It’s important to note that you need a little ETH left to pay for the cost of executing the transaction, so don’t transfer ALL of your ETH.
 One more thing worth noting is that the transaction fee will be deducted from your wallet.
 Click on the “Deposit” button in blue once you’re done.

 Once the transaction is successful, you’d see that the “Etherdelta” column will be credited with the amount of ETH you will use to purchase the token of your choice (0.3 ETH in this case).
 Now you can start trading!

 You can execute your buy order in 2 ways:

-2. You can also directly purchase from a sell order in the order book, which was manually created by someone who wants to sell his tokens.
+2. You can also directly purchase from a sell order in the order book, which was manually created by someone who wants to sell his tokens and this is located next to the price chart.
 This is the easiest way and this is what we will do.